cmwylie19/enterprise-admission-controller/WORKSHOP.md

 ## Phase 5

 Congrats!
-SO far 199/200 apps are onboarded.
-Unfortunately, the last app has no Kubernetes experience and are having a difficult time having repeatable deployments and "heroics" are involved every time they need to do a release.
-After seeing the team pull all-nighters, you decide to build an operator to help them deploy their app.
+So far 199/200 apps are onboarded.
+Unfortunately, the last app team has no Kubernetes experience and are having a difficult time having repeatable deployments and "heroics" are involved every time they need to do a release.
+After seeing the team pull all-nighters, you decide to build an operator to help deploy the app.
 Since Pepr natively speaks to the Kubernetes Watch API and has a reconcile callback that processes events in a Queue guaranteeing ordered and synchronous processing of events, even when the system may be under heavy load.

 The App has 3 major configuration options:
 1. Language - English, Spanish